top of page

 All who are baptized in the name of the Triune God, - Father, Son, and Holy Spirit are welcome to receive Holy Communion including persons of other traditions.

 We use the continuous method of Communion.
 The bread and wine are offered in front of the altar.
 Currently, since Covid, the wine is presented in a tray of individual cups.
 There is also a tray of grape juice in individual cups.
 Children are very welcome at the table.
-Communion Assistants will take the bread and wine around the sanctuary for those who are unable to come forward so they may commune in their seat.
-Non-communing individuals are invited to come forward to receive a blessing.

 We are Lutheran.